cerbero90/json-parser/README.md

 ### 💧 Sources

-A wide range of JSON sources is supported, here is the full list:
+A JSON source is any data point that provides a JSON.
+A wide range of sources is supported by default:
 - **strings**, e.g. `{"foo":"bar"}`
 - **iterables**, i.e. arrays or instances of `Traversable`
 - **file paths**, e.g. `/path/to/large.json`